Malini Iyer

 Malini Iyer is an Indian sitcom that aired on Sahara One starring Sridevi.
 The series is produced Boney Kapoor and directed by Satish Kaushik.
 The series premiered on 19 January 2004.

 Overview

 The story revolves round the life of a south Indian Tamil Brahmin girl, Malini Iyer who marries a Punjabi guy, and now how she manages to bring both the cultures together.
-The problems arises when Malini moves to Punjab with her husband, where she has to follow different culture and rituals altogether.
-However, she retains her individuality while she loves the family she is married into.
-As a woman of values and principles, she takes utmost care in following the customs and rituals of both the sides, South and North.
+The problems arises when Malini moves to Punjab with her husband, where she has to follow a different culture and rituals altogether.
+However, she retains her individuality while she loves the family she married into.
+As a woman of values and principles, she takes utmost care in following the customs and rituals of both sides, the South and North.